Top EU court dismisses Hungary's complaint over democracy probe

 National EU ministers are expected to debate the latest on the rule of law in Hungary - and its other nationalist, eurosceptic ally Poland - in June.

-While some EU countries want to pile pressure on Orban, others worry that would risk alienating Budapest and straining the bloc’s damaged cohesion even further.
+While some EU countries want to pile pressure on Orban, others worry that would risk alienating Budapest and straining the bloc's damaged cohesion further.
+Deadlocked, the EU has all but failed to convince Hungary to change tack.

 Our Standards: The Thomson Reuters Trust Principles.